|

 96. democratic

-characterized by or advocating or based upon the principles of democracy or social equality
+based upon the principles of social equality

 As they pushed for him to take his seat as president of the country at Prague Castle, he embraced the crowd as a symbol of democratic freedom.